TyroneKisienya/alx-airbnb-database/database-adv-script/README.md

 ## The question - Return all properties above average rating

 ## The question - Return all users who have made more than 3 bookings

+# We will talk about advanced SQL Queries 'Aggregations and window functions' with practical examples

+## Let us begin.
+It will be easy to undestand once you get the time to study the shorts I write

+### There are a number of aggragations and window functions that help get data you need.
+It might not be understood practically, but I ask for your brain power a little.

+#### Window functions and aggregations are used to process complex queries to the extent of grouping and even calculations

+ ## The question - Return the total number of bookings by each user